JoseMReis/PCA_Github/README.md

 ## Disclaimer

 The data is still in a preliminary stage.
-Before using it please contact me (jose.reis@ile-graduateschool.de).
+Please contact me before using it (jose.reis@ile-graduateschool.de).

 # Pulling PCA data